missionpinball/mpf-docs/hardware/lisy/protocol.rst

 MPF does not use the command at all (and we are not planning to).
 It is used in PinMAME on LISY.

+Get Switch Count (0x09)
+^^^^^^^^^^^^^^^^^^^^^^^

+Get count of switches available.
+Does not have any payload.

+Example:

+.. csv-table:: Example Command 0x09 - Get Switch Count
+   :header: "Byte", "Length", "Example", "Comment"
+   :widths: 10, 10, 10, 30

+   "0", "1", "9", "Command 9 - Get Switch Count"

+Returns one byte:

+.. csv-table:: Response to 0x09 - Get Switch Count
+   :header: "Byte", "Length", "Description"
+   :widths: 10, 10, 30

+   "0", "1", "Switch count ``sw`` (0 to 127)"

+Example:

+.. csv-table:: Example Response to 0x09 - Get Switch Count
+   :header: "Byte", "Length", "Example", "Comment"
+   :widths: 10, 10, 10, 30

+   "0", "1", "70", "Platform supports 70 switches with numbers 0 to 69."

+MPF uses this number to refuse any switches with a number larger or equal than ``sw``.
+Please note that the procotol is currently limited to 127 switches since the upper byte is used to indicate inverted switches in commands.

 Get Status of Simple Lamp (0x0A)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^